How to Sustain Compassion in the Polycrisis?

-Written by River Wolton, who took part in the ‘Meet the Author’ strand of the International Mindfulness Conference, Bangor, August 2024, and is offering a workshop for the Mindfulness Network on Tuesday 10 December 2024.
+Written by River Wolton, who took part in the ‘Meet the Author’ strand of the International Mindfulness Conference, Bangor, August 2024, and is offering a community event for the Mindfulness Network on Tuesday 10 December 2024.

 ‘In the dark times